Berupor/Python-Interview-Questions-2023/OOP.md

 ---
 #### Answer:
-In Python, private attributes are denoted by a single leading underscore.
+In Python, private attributes are denoted by a double leading underscore.
 This is a convention indicating that the attribute should not be accessed directly from outside the class, although it can still be accessed if necessary.

 ### Example:
 ```python